-In the case you’re not in the same network as the Gateway you can add sensors manually.
-Select the Manually button.
 The Code window opens.
 Manually enter the 11-digit Phantom ID code from the sensor’s QR label (2-digit sensor model code + 9-digit sensor serial number) into the Code text field.
 Then click the Ok button.
 The manually entered sensor will appear in the Phantoms added section.
-Sensors may be removed from the group using the Delete option.
+Sensors may be removed from the group using the Delete option

 Naming and configuration

-- Alarm Values For Each Axis can have a preset RMS threshold.
-If the RMS alarm value is exceeded, the sensor will immediately wake and send an unscheduled data collection.
-In addition, will then check for any continued increase according to the Interval Time RMS setting.
+In alarms we can set a preset RMS and tempeture threshold.
+If the alarm value is exceeded, the sensor will immediately wake and send an unscheduled data collection.

 Completing Phantom Configuration

-Finally, the Completing Phantom Configuration screen provides a final opportunity to review the sensor identification information before saving all changes made in the Phantom Configuration Wizard.
-If corrections need to be made, the Back button can be used.
+Finally, the Completing Phantom Configuration screen provides an opportunity to add a new phanom sensor and review the sensor configurations.
+If corrections need to be made, the previous button can be used.
 If satisfied with the configuration, click Finish to save all changes and close the wizard.
 Changes can be abandoned by closing the window or clicking Cancel.